Nationality law of North Macedonia

-Macedonia if a parent is a national of North Macedonia, irrespective of place of birth.
+North Macedonia if a parent is a national of North Macedonia, irrespective of place of birth.

 Citizenship by Constitution

 According to the Constitution of the Republic of North Macedonia:

 "Citizens of the Republic of North Macedonia have citizenship of the Republic of North Macedonia.
 A subject of the Republic of North Macedonia may neither be deprived of citizenship, nor expelled or extradited to another state.
 Citizenship of the Republic of North Macedonia is regulated by law."

 Acquisition of Citizenship of the Republic of North Macedonia

 Citizenship of the Republic of North Macedonia is acquired by: